What looks like mouse poop but isn’t

 Safe Handling Practices

 When cleaning mouse droppings, avoid sweeping or vacuuming, and ensure to follow safety precautions.
+Always wear a dust mask to prevent inhalation of hazardous particles when cleaning up pest droppings.

 It is recommended to wear gloves, safety goggles, long sleeves and pants, and respirators when cleaning mouse droppings.